Amar Dhesi of Burnaby Central won a fifth medal and fourth provincial gold in his five-year B.C. high school wrestling career.

 The Knight girls' team finished fifth overall, following another tiebreak after a three-way tie with Carson Graham and Port Moody, all with 33 points.

 The boys' team placed third overall with 44 points.

 "At the end of the day, it's still a good result.
 But we could have won," said STM coach Doug Corbett.
 "Having two teams in the top five - a lot of teams would have liked to have been in our boat."

 Anna Benevoli won a bronze in the girls' 69kg division, while STM teammates Nicole Depa and Karah Bulaqui were also third at 57 and 40kg, respectively.

-Meagan Chow, at 43kg, and Clarisse Dos Santos, at 47kg, both finish in fourth place.
+Meagan Chow, at 43kg, and last year's Western Canada age class and provincial champion, Clarisse Dos Santos, at 47kg, both finished in fourth place.
 Ivana Baker and Dayna Harlos also found a spot on the podium in fifth place for STM.

 Central's Sara Brnkac was also fifth at 43kg.

 "(Sara) wrestled well in a competitive weight class," said Buono.
 "She wrestled really determined

 and really tough in a lot of close matches.
 She was determined to wrestle well, and I think she did that."